Blog

 Non-Contact Cleaning

 Fiber lasers clean surfaces without physically touching them and without applying any force on the surface.
 The main advantage of this is that it is much more precise and selective than other cleaning methods.
-This allows for the removal of specific contaminants without damaging the substrate or the surrounding material, especially if it is thin or delicate.
+This allows for the removal of specific contaminants without damaging the substrate or the surrounding material, even if it is thin or delicate.

 Let us know Your Application